Long-term care facilities, state-operated facilities and community testing sites will ramp up COVID-19 testing, Gov. Mike Parson announced Thursday.

 Similar to this method, testing will also increase in state-owned facilities across 28 counties.
 This strategy, called sentinel testing, will also isolate the virus in places with large congregations.

-These include veterans homes, prisons and behavioral health facilities, said Robert Williams, the director of the Missouri Department of Health and Senior Services.
+These include veterans homes, prisons and behavioral health facilities, said Randall Williams, the director of the Missouri Department of Health and Senior Services.

 Lastly, officials will create community sampling sites across six additional counties where anyone can be tested for the coronavirus, not just those showing symptoms.
 The goal will be to know the prevalence of the virus in these areas in order to determine the best ways to continue reopening the economy, Parson said.